swissup/swissup.github.io/m1/extensions/dailydeals/troubleshooting.md

 Please, check root category of your store.
 Root category has to be anchored (check image below).
 Then deals page will show all offers as it is [here](../frontend/features-right-from-the-box/#all-products-with-active-deals-in-one-place).

+After changing root category you may need to flush magento cache and reindex `Category Products`.

 ![Root Category Anchored](/images/dailydeals/backend/root-category-anchored.png)